armsultan/kubernetes-ingress-lab/docs/exposing-services/port-forward.md

 ![coffee](media/coffee.png)

-4. Hit `Ctrl+C` to close the port-forward connection from your client to the Kubernetes cluster
+4. Hit `Ctrl+C` in the terminal window to close the port-forward connection from your client to the Kubernetes cluster